-We all love a good landscape.
+We all love a good bit of landscape photography.
 There is something about the way they represent the beauty of the planet we live on that makes them both inspiring to look at and wonderful to take.
 Whilst some of these incredible places are in remote isolated locations difficult to reach, others are much more accessible.
 Today we are going to look at ten of the most popular spots for landscape photographers concentrating on locations that are relatively easy to get to.

 Iceland – Gullfloss